caltemose/chadzilla2013/source/articles/2013/11/05/frontiers-of-interaction.html.md

 For me hearing this after Fabian's talk really made me think about what it is I want to do with technology in the future, both in my career and personal life.
 It also made me more excited to merge my schooling (architecture) with my career path (design and creative tech).
 We'll see where that leads.

 Another thing Jared said that stuck with me was (paraphrased) **think by making, deliver by demo.** In other words, you will learn more from making things and experimenting than by thinking and talking about tech.
-Or at least that's how I took it.
+The best way to share new and engaging ideas in technology and interactivity is by showing a demo/prototype.
+Or at least, that's how I chose to interpret his words.

 ### The Keynote: Richard Saul Wurman